 137. Surrender of registration

-(1) A registered health practitioner may, by written notice given to the National Board that registered the practitioner, surrender the practitioner’s registration.
+(1) A registered health practitioner may, by written notice given to the National Board established for the practitioner’s health profession, surrender the practitioner’s registration.

 (2) The surrender of the registration takes effect on —

 (a) the day the National Board receives the notice under subsection (1); or